HoustonRuby/rails_girls/04_adding_images/02_add_image_to_message.md

 ##Telling Rails about our Chirp Pic

-Now that we've added the property to our `model`, we'll need to build a migration to describing our new property to `ActiveRecord`.
+Now that we've added the property to our `model`, we'll need to build a migration to describing our new property.
 Lucky for us, the developers of Paperclip realized that every developer would need to take this step so all we need to do is type in the command line:

 ```bash
 $ rails generate paperclip chirp pic